Prisca92/Project-4-final/README.md

 Things to consider for further analysis:
-Yes, Further analysis couldve been conducted
+Yes, Further analysis could have been conducted
--Not limiting ourselves to an already sampled dataset, using all the data availble from the original data collected and combine it based on additional features.
+-Not limiting ourselves to an already sampled dataset, using all the data available from the original data collected and combine it based on additional features.
 - Dive in deeper into feature importance to re-evaluate the performance of the random forest model to identify interactions between features.
 - Focus on a specific region or compare certain regions this would allow for further geographical analysis in relations to age,sex,resting blood pressure(environmental factors such as altitude,temperature,diet, physical activity patterns,stress),cholesterol(dietary habits),fasting blood sugar(geographical variationin diet, physical activity),max heart rate(altitude and temp), and excersice induced angina(air quality),oldpeak(socioeconomic factors).
 Understanding how these geographical factors interact with individual characteristics and lifestyle behaviors can provide insights into regional disparities in heart disease risk and guide targeted interventions and public health initiatives.
  -